Worksheet 3/7 On Subject - Noun

 towel |

-Write each one of the rows of the person, place and thing into one sentence.
-You have the subjects or nouns in the chart, now you have to add an action or verb.
-Tell the reader what the subjcet or noun is doing.
+Write a sentence using the words from the chart.
+You have the subjects or nouns, now add an action or verb.
+Tell the reader what the subject or noun is doing.
 The first one has been done for you. |

 1) |